nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Mark Attendance

 #### Implementation
-Mark Attendance command is facilitated by `MarkAttendanceParser`, `MarkAttednanceCommand` and `Model`
+Mark Attendance command is facilitated by `MarkAttendanceParser`, `MarkAttedanceCommand` and `Model`

 * `MarkAttendanceParser`-- Parse the input of users
-* `MarkAttednanceCommand` -- Execute the command given the parsed user input
+* `MarkAttedanceCommand` -- Execute the command given the parsed user input
 * `Model` -- Updates the student list.

 Below is the sequence diagram for marking attendance of a student